-- Close any open comments, and accept or reject tracked changes.
+- Close any open comments

 - Run project validation to verify the accuracy and integrity of your Classic Documents and Workbooks, and correct any issues before you transition.
 If you are using Spreadsheets, you can find issues using Document Health.

 - Review additional steps by use case and solution:

 SOX / Internal Controls

 Step 3: Make the Transition

 To begin using the next generation of Workiva, you'll transition your existing classic files and projects.
 The transition process only applies to one project at a time, and your team can choose when to start.
 You don't need to transition all your projects at the same time.